 While several banks offer stellar business banking, there’s one bank that ticks most, if not all, of the boxes for small businesses – and that’s Wells Fargo.

-- Checking accounts come with monthly service fees – but you can avoid them if you maintain certain average balances (from $500 each fee period)
+Wells Fargo has multiple checking accounts to choose from and each comes with monthly service fees – but you can avoid them if you maintain certain average balances (from $500 each fee period).

-- Earn a $500 bonus if you open an eligible small business account (you’ll need a $15,000 minimum balance on day 30, and day 90 of opening)
+You only need $25 to open an account; however, you can earn a $500 bonus if you open an eligible small business account and have a $15,000 minimum balance on day 30, and day 90 of opening.

 Wells Fargo Business Credit Cards